Pneumothorax

 Subtle Signs and Clinical Presentation

-The clinical presentation of closed pneumothorax can vary widely, from subtle signs to severe respiratory distress.
-Common closed pneumothorax symptoms include sudden chest pain, shortness of breath, a dry, non-productive cough, and tachycardia, where the heart rate goes over 100 BPM without apparent cause.
-That is because the pneumothorax can affect the oxygen levels in the blood, affecting lung function.
-In severe cases, it can lead to cyanosis, where the nails turn blue due to lack of oxygen or hypoxemia, where oxygen levels in the blood are below normal.
+The clinical presentation of a closed pneumothorax can vary widely, from subtle signs to severe respiratory distress.
+Common symptoms of a closed pneumothorax include sudden chest pain, shortness of breath, a dry, non-productive cough, and tachycardia, with a heart rate over 100 BPM without apparent cause.
+That is because a pneumothorax can affect blood oxygen levels, thereby impairing lung function.
+In severe cases, it can lead to cyanosis, in which the nails turn blue due to hypoxemia, where oxygen levels in the blood are below normal.

 cyanosis as symptom of pneumothorax

-Importantly, the severity of symptoms doesn’t always correlate with the size of the pneumothorax.
+Importantly, symptom severity doesn’t always correlate with pneumothorax size.
 Some patients present minimal symptoms despite large pneumothoraces.
 In contrast, others experience significant distress from small air pockets.

 Diagnostic Approach

-Chest radiography remains the primary source of diagnosis, revealing the presence of pleural air and the degree of lung collapse.
-This is the best way to determine if the chest wall has been penetrated, determining whether this is a closed or open pneumothorax.
+Chest radiography remains the primary diagnostic modality, revealing the presence of pleural air and the degree of lung collapse.
+This is the best way to determine whether the chest wall has been penetrated and whether this is a closed or open pneumothorax.

-Computed tomography (CT) is particularly useful in cases where X-rays are inconclusive or when evaluating underlying lung pathology.
+Computed tomography (CT) is particularly useful when X-rays are inconclusive or when evaluating underlying lung pathology.
 Ultrasound has emerged as a valuable tool for rapid assessment, especially in emergency settings.

 Treatment Strategies from Conservative Management to Surgical Intervention

-Closed pneumothorax treatment has evolved significantly, with approaches tailored to the patient’s condition and overall health status.
+Treatment of closed pneumothorax has evolved significantly, with approaches tailored to the patient’s condition and overall health status.
 Treatment options range from observation for small, asymptomatic pneumothoraces to oxygen therapy for accelerating reabsorption of pleural air, needle aspiration for symptomatic patients or larger air collections, and chest tube insertion for significant pneumothoraces.
 Pleurodesis may be considered for recurrent cases to prevent future collapses.

 One of the most significant advancements in thoracic surgery for managing closed or open pneumothorax is Uniportal Video-Assisted Thoracoscopic Surgery (U-VATS).
 This minimally invasive technique allows for intricate chest procedures through a single, small incision, offering advantages such as minimal postoperative pain, faster recovery times, excellent cosmetic results, and enhanced visualisation of the thoracic cavity.